-Digital wallet apps allow people to link their credit and debit cards to the app.
-They can then make payments with those cards through a payment service like Apple Pay or Google Pay which is integrated with the wallet app.
-The payment terminal is able to interface with the wallet app through the near field communication (NFC) chip in the shopper's phone or smartwatch.
-Because the app is linked to the shopper's credit or debit card, making NFC wallet payments is essentially the same as making a card payment.
+Mobile wallet apps allow people to link their credit and debit cards to a mobile wallet.
+They can then make payments with those cards through a payment service like Apple Pay or Google Pay which is integrated with the app.
+The payment terminal is able to interface with the mobile wallet through the near field communication (NFC) chip in the shopper's phone or smartwatch.
+Because the mobile wallet is linked to the shopper's credit or debit card, making NFC wallet payments is essentially the same as making a card payment.

 Terminal API integrations support the following NFC wallet payment methods:

 If your integration can make a card payment using Terminal API, you can make an NFC wallet payment using the same API call.

 Apart from credit and debit cards, shoppers can also keep other digital passes in their mobile wallet, such as loyalty cards, vouchers, and tickets.
 You can create your own NFC-enabled pass and tie this in with your loyalty program.
 When the shopper has your pass, you can then accept it when the shopper makes an in-store payment.
 See NFC-enabled passes for more information.

 Before you begin integrating an NFC wallet payment method, make sure you have:

 To make a payment with an NFC wallet payment method:

 - Initiate a payment from your cash register.

 - The shopper presents their smartphone or smartwatch to the terminal.